 Making a complaint

-If you believe that we have interfered with your privacy in our handling of your personal information, you may lodge a complaint by contacting us on the above contact details or in writing to: Corporate Compliance, Allianz Australia Limited, GPO Box 4049, Sydney, NSW 2001.
+If you believe that we have not met our privacy obligations in our handling of your personal information, you may lodge a complaint by contacting us on the above contact details, using our online form, or in writing to: Corporate Compliance, Allianz Australia Limited, GPO Box 4049, Sydney, NSW 2001.

-If you are unhappy with the resolution of your complaint or with the way that Allianz has handled your complaint through the Complaints Resolution Process, you may be able to refer the matter to the Financial Ombudsman Service (FOS) subject to its Terms of Reference or the Office of the Australian Information Commissioner.
-The contact details for these bodies are as follows:
+If you are unhappy with the resolution of your complaint or with the way that Allianz has handled your complaint, you may be able to refer the matter to the Office of the Australian Information Commissioner.

 Office of the Australian Information Commissioner